Skip to main content

 API Endpoints

-GET/v2/runtime/tasks/:idGet task with all attempts
+GET/v2/runtime/tasks/:idGet task with latest attempt

-POST/v2/runtime/attempts/:id/heartbeatRenew lease
+PUT/v2/runtime/attempts/:id/heartbeatExtend lease

 Schema